wawer77/even/README.md

 To stay even with your friends.

 ## CURRENT TO DO:
-- Continue with Friendship confrimation
+- Friend views with confirmation

+- Add a default Main Balance after adding a friend

 - Resolve Transaction validation problem